pinting/TalkJS/README.md

 function(error) {}
 ```

-Create a new room if it is not exists, and join it, with the given username.
+Create a new room if it is not exists and join it, with the given username.

 ### leaveRoom